 This means that some hardware is simulated but with different timing.

-You can simulate your programs with AVR Studio or any other Simulator available or you can use the built in Simulator.
+You can simulate your programs with AVR Studio or any other Simulator available such as ISIS or you can use the built in Simulator.

 The simulator that will be used when you press F2, depends on the selection you made in the Options Simulator TAB.
 The default is the built in Simulator.